 - Tentative programming assignments

 - 1. A "de-comment" program

 - 2. A regular expression module

 - 3. A symbol table module

 - 4. IA-32 assembly language programs

 - 5. A heap manager module

 - 6. A Unix shell

 - Key part of the course

 - Due (typically) Sundays at 9:00PM

 - First assignment is available now

+- My advice:

-- Advice: Start early to allow time for debugging ...
+- Start early to allow time for debugging (important!!)

+- Study the class materials/books before each assignment

+- Think before you write code